Quasiperiodic Poincare Persistence at High Degeneracy: Introduction

-where $K_0$ and $K_1$ are mentioned as above.
-Then each $(y, q'')$ is a relative equilibrium of the unperturbed system. \end{remark} \begin{remark} Here a map defined on a Cantor set is said to be smooth in Whitney's sense if it has a smooth Whitney extension.
-For details, see $\emph{\cite{Poschel}}$. \end{remark} Obviously, in quite general situations with high degeneracy, we prove the conjecture on the persistence of resonant invariant tori, because in assumption (\ref{condition1}), the order of degeneracy on the perturbation is $\kappa-1$, might be arbitrary.

 The classical Birkhoff normal form theory provides a formal integrability to harmonic oscillators with perturbation.
-But it does not work to our persistence of resonant invariant tori, mainly due to the nonlinearity of the unperturbed system and the degeneracy of $[P_1(\cdot,y,u,v,0)]$.
-To overcome these difficulties, besides employing Treshch\"{e}v's reduction, we propose a nonlinear normal form program by introducing nonlinear KAM iteration, which is used for searching high degeneracy and keeping critical points that are relative to certain quasiperiodicity of the perturbation.
-In particular, it will be seen that our KAM iteration is more suitable for problems with worse normal forms.
+But it does not work for the persistence of resonant tori studied in present paper, due to the nonlinearity of the unperturbed system and the degeneracy of $[\tilde{P}_0] (y,u,v,0)$.
+To overcome these difficulties, besides using Tresch\"{e}v's reduction, we propose a quasilinear normal form program by introducing quasilinear KAM iteration, which is used for searching high nondegeneracy and keeping critical points that are related to certain quasiperiodicity of the perturbation.
+In particular, our KAM iteration is more suitable for problems with worse normal forms.
 Hence, this approach provides a thorough way to study the persistence of resonant invariant tori under high degenerate perturbations.
-To be specific, we prove that, for (\ref{005}), Hamiltonian systems with high order degenerate perturbation, there are $2^{m_0}$ lower-dimensional invariant tori born from resonant invariant tori.

 The paper is organized as follows.
-In Section \ref{normal form}, we give an abstract Hamiltonian system and show the corresponding persistence of invariant tori.
-With the results of the abstract Hamiltonian system we finish the proof of main theorem in Section \ref{074}.
+In Section \ref{normal form}, we give an abstract Hamiltonian system and show the persistence of invariant tori.
+In this section, we introduce modificatory KAM step, which is interesting in itself.
+With the results of the abstract Hamiltonian system we finish the proof of Theorem \ref{dingli11} in Section \ref{074}.
+Finally, in Section $\ref{example}$, we also give two examples to show the complexity resulting from the high degeneracy of the perturbation.